MSE2202/Lab1/docs/MSEduino-assembly.md

     <img src="figs/Step08.jpg" alt="step 8" width="85%"/>

 21. Place the 10 kΩ potentiometer in location R1.
 Solder the potentiometer to the board by a single pin, check and adjust alignment, then solder remaining pins.
+There is no need to trim the pins after soldering.

     <img src="figs/Step09.jpg" alt="step 9" width="85%"/>

 22. Solder the three 37-pin male headers at the bottom edge of the board.
 Start by using a pair of pliers to break off three pins (reducing from 40).
+Save the broken off pins.
 Note that the shorter pins should be inserted into the PCB (long end of pin up).
 Start by soldering one pin of each header, checking that each is sitting flat and straight.
 If necessary, reheat the solder to adjust and ensure that all of the pins are perpendicular to the PCB and that all of the headers are aligned.
 Once everything looks good, solder the remaining pins.

     <img src="figs/Step10.jpg" alt="step 10" width="85%"/>